-Students are required to complete a minimum of 72 course units, typically taking three courses (four units each) per quarter over two years.
-Curriculum includes:
+Students are required to complete a minimum of 72 course units, typically taking three courses (four units each) per quarter over two years, including:

-- Eight core courses on fundamental topics in planning, including planning history, theories, and analysis methods.
+- Five required core courses covering fundamentals of planning history, theories, and analysis methods.

-- A range of electives relevant to the student's desired area of expertise such as housing, land use, transportation, economic development, and environmental planning.
+- Eight elective courses relevant to the student's desired area of expertise, such as housing, land use, transportation, economic development, and environmental planning.

 - Two courses in conjunction with the Capstone Exit Requirement, in which students gain hands-on problem solving and/or research experiences, completed in the second year of study.

 Sample Non-UPPP Elective Options

 Complete degree requirement details and course descriptions are available from the online UCI General Catalogue.*